Tschaul/iridanus-server/README.md

 - enemy ships shown as idle
 - random idle notifications
 - handle errors in game runner
-- duplicate files before writing to disk. afterwards delete duplicate
+- display active industry in selected world view
+- dont migrate population that is needed for industry

+- CTRL to select multiple fleets
 - store game history in seperate files (one per timestamp)

-- CTRL to select multiple fleets

 # Bugs